Updated: May 10, 2022

 ‘I can see you want me to get angry.
 Not an angry person, really.
 Why do want me angry?’

 (Play the time, engage the brain.
-Make the think).
+Make the other person think).

 And so on.